British Citizenship Application

-There are a number of ways to become a British citizen, also referred to as ‘naturalization,’ based on your individual circumstances.
+There are a number of ways to obtain British citizenship in UK, also referred to as ‘naturalization,’ based on your individual circumstances.
 Upon becoming a British citizen, you have the same rights and duties as any other British citizen.
 With British citizenship, you can also apply for a British passport.

 If you have any questions regarding British citizenship or the British citizenship application process, you can contact our expert immigration lawyers to discuss any concerns you may have, or for some help navigating the application process.
 You can call us on 0333 305 9375, or contact us online seven days a week via our live chat.